Coates English Willow Visitor Centre

 Visitors can also take guided tours of the Centre that take in all aspects of growing willow on the Somerset Levels, harvesting it, and making a variety of items.

-Our family thoroughly enjoyed visiting the Willows and Wetland Centre.
+Our family thoroughly enjoyed visiting the Coates English Willow Visitor Centre.
 It provides a remarkable insight into this traditional craft and its part in the history of the Somerset Levels.
-The Centre is free to explore and is open during regular business hours.
+The Centre is open during regular business hours.
 It is well signposted from nearby roads and there is plenty of free parking.

 Address: P H Coate & Son, Meare Green Court, Stoke St Gregory, Somerset, England, TA3 6HY